b-steinfeld/UEFA-Euro-2024-Predictor/README.md

 For the future, I do want to come back to this project in order to:
 1. remodel my algorithm in order to predict draws.
 2. not having to manually create csv(s) for each part of the torunament I'm are predicing.

+Note: "matchesplusgroupstage.csv" was not used in the prediction process.
+Rather, just here if I decide to utilize it in anyway in the future.